StackVista/stackstate-docs/develop/reference/scripting/script-apis/ui.md

 ---
-title: Script API - UI
-kind: Documentation
-description: Functions that control the user-interface.
+description: Functions that control the StackState user-interface.
 ---

 # Script API: UI